International Longshore and Warehouse Union: Disaffiliation from the AFL–CIO

 The ILWU disaffiliated from the AFL–CIO on August 30, 2013, accusing the AFL–CIO of unwillingness to punish other unions when their members crossed ILWU picket lines and over federal legislative policy issues.

 Dockworker division

-The ILWU Coast Longshore Division (CLD) is the division of the union that represents the more than 22,000 dockworkers along the West Coast.
+The ILWU Coast Longshore Division (CLD) is the division of the union that represents (as of 2024) more than 20,000 dockworkers along the West Coast, formed in 1952 as the ILWU was expanding from longshoring to other industries.

 21st century history

 2002 slowdown and lockout

 The ILWU was accused of engaging in a slowdown of work on docks in 2002, as an alternative to a strike, to support its contract demands in negotiations with the Pacific Maritime Association.
 The union has documented that productivity was in fact stable at that time, while the employer claims to have contradictory data.
 The employers responded to the slowdown with a lockout, disallowing the workers to do their jobs.
 The Bush administration sought a national emergency injunction under the Taft–Hartley Act against both the employers and the union, and threatened to move longshore workers from coverage under the National Labor Relations Act to coverage under the Railway Labor Act, which would effectively prevent longshore workers from striking.
 (This is a long-time goal of the PMA and other companies whose workers the ILWU represents.)

 The Longshore Contract that resulted from 2002 negotiations expired on July 1, 2008.
 The ILWU and the PMA reached a tentative agreement for a new six-year Longshore Contract in July 2008.
 In the following weeks, the ILWU membership voted to approve the new contract.